Filters, Gas Caps, Petcocks, Tanks & Seats,

 The caps with the BMW emblem on top may not be the same internally, which affects how you go about drilling/locking/ETC.

-The late 1977 (or perhaps from 1978) gas caps are changed in design, so that they allow air to pass to the inside of the tank, but fumes are not supposed to pass to the outside of the tank.
+The late 1977 (and probably as late as 1979 in many instances) gas caps are changed in design, so that they allow air to pass to the inside of the tank, but fumes are not supposed to pass to the outside of the tank.
 To accomplish this, there are valves built into the cap.
-The very first of these caps could have problems.
+These years of caps could have problems.
 The symptom of this particular venting problem is when the bike starts running very lean, may buck and seem to run out of fuel, and this typically happens after some time on the highway, the time can be shorter if the tank was rather full to start with.
 OPENING the cap (unscrewing it a bit) will 'fix' the problem within 15 seconds, and this 'test' is nearly 100% for a bad cap vent.
 The cap can be modified to fix the problem permanently.
 Put it upside down on your workbench.
 Drill AWAY from the center, any direction, about 1/2" from the center.
 Thus the hole you will drill is off-center.
 Drill, 3/32", from the bottom of the cap, through the metal shell, and continue drilling carefully....go through the air space, and drill into the softer material that you then feel you are drilling through....it is maybe 1/8" thick.
 Drill through it, and then stop drilling.
 Clean out the cap as best you can of drilling swarf.
 Replace the cap on the tank.
 That's all there is to this.

 Rubber seal for the above screw-in gas caps.
 This is NOT the black trim ring, but the SEAL, originally RED (which broke after awhile): 51-25-1-453-148.